When we think of women’s rights we don’t often call up images of haute couture fashion houses.

 And yet, at the turn of the 20th century there was one Parisian fashion designer whose clothes didn’t just encourage elegance, but individuality and liberation for women too.

-Gabrielle ‘Coco’ Chanel revolutionized the way women wore clothes and in doing so challenged women to live by their own rules.
+Gabrielle ‘Coco’ Chanel revolutionised the way women wore clothes and in doing so challenged women to live by their own rules.

 Designing Clothes to Suit Herself